Neutrino NSI in archaeological Pb: Sensitivity projections

 \subsection{Analysis results}

 In \cref{fig:nsisensitivity_0.1kev_1ton,fig:nsisensitivity_0.5kev_1ton,fig:nsisensitivity_1kev_10ton,fig:nsisensitivity_1kev_1ton}, we represent the projected sensitivity of different configurations of \RESNOVA{} on the neutrino NSI parameter space, as defined in \cref{eq:full_nsi}.
-The green contours represent the sensitivities achieved in the optimal background rejection scenario, while the blue contours correspond to the worst-case scenario with no background rejection capability.
-The red bars denote the $2\,\sigma$ credible intervals from the global fits on NSI with only protons, $\varepsilon^p_{\alpha\beta}$, taken from Ref.~\cite{Coloma:2019mbs}, while the blue bars denote the same intervals with only up quarks, $\varepsilon^u_{\alpha\beta}$, and down quarks, $\varepsilon^d_{\alpha\beta}$, taken from Ref.~\cite{Coloma:2023ixt}.\footnote{Note that in order to translate the fit results on to the radial variable $\varepsilon^{\eta,\varphi}_{\alpha\beta}$, the reported intervals have to be rescaled according to~\cref{eq:nsi_param} by the corresponding $\xi^f$.
+The green contours represent the sensitivities achieved in the optimal background rejection scenario, while the blue contours correspond to the worst-case scenario with no background rejection capability. \footnote{Note that the adiabatic approximation used to compute the neutrino evolution in the solar medium can break down for large values of the NSI couplings, $\varepsilon_{\alpha\beta}$.
+The regions of parameter space where adiabticity might break down has been investigated in Ref.~\cite{Amaral:2023tbs} and is illustrated by the gray areas in Fig.~4 in that same reference.
+Since this happens mostly for large magnitudes of $|\varepsilon_{\alpha\beta}|\sim \mathcal{O}(1)$, where NSI are already excluded, we refrain from showing these areas in our~\cref{fig:nsisensitivity_1kev_1ton,fig:nsisensitivity_0.5kev_1ton,fig:nsisensitivity_0.1kev_1ton,fig:nsisensitivity_1kev_10ton}.} The red bars denote the $2\,\sigma$ credible intervals from the global fits on NSI with only protons, $\varepsilon^p_{\alpha\beta}$, taken from Ref.~\cite{Coloma:2019mbs}, while the blue bars denote the same intervals with only up quarks, $\varepsilon^u_{\alpha\beta}$, and down quarks, $\varepsilon^d_{\alpha\beta}$, taken from Ref.~\cite{Coloma:2023ixt}.\footnote{Note that in order to translate the fit results on to the radial variable $\varepsilon^{\eta,\varphi}_{\alpha\beta}$, the reported intervals have to be rescaled according to~\cref{eq:nsi_param} by the corresponding $\xi^f$.
 This results in a rescaling of the proton results by $\xi^p=\sqrt{5}$ according to $\varepsilon^{\eta,\varphi}_{\alpha\beta} = \varepsilon^p_{\alpha\beta}/\xi^p$, while by construction $\xi^u=1$ and $\xi^d=1$.}